No767/Aimiko/docs/source/guides/dev/setup.rst

 Dev Mode
 ---------------------

-Aiko v0.7+ includes an development mode feature, which will set up `jishaku <https://github.com/Gorialis/jishaku>`_ and a custom cog reloader, known as the FS watcher.
+Aimiko v0.7+ includes an development mode feature, which will set up `jishaku <https://github.com/Gorialis/jishaku>`_ and a custom cog reloader, known as the FS watcher.
 The FS (File System) watcher is just like HMR (Hot Module Replacements).
 Once you press Ctrl+s in your cog, it will automatically reload it so the code executed is changed.
 Later on, there may be more development features that will be included.
 Make sure you first install the dev dependencies first!
 And in order to enable it, set an environment variable called ``DEV_MODE`` to ``True``.